The Adventures of Batman & Robin (video game): Reception

 Reviewing the Super NES version, GamePro's Bacon praised the game's often brain-teasing challenges, strong graphics and sound effects, and "eerie atmosphere".
-Though he criticized the fact that Robin appears only in cutscenes, the "vapid" dialogue, and the poor graphics and controls of the Batmobile stages, he concluded "The tame fighting and intricate challenges in The Adventures of Batman and Robin should please thoughtful action/adventure fans.
-But its beautiful graphics and supernatural sounds will impress anyone."
+Though he criticized the fact that Robin appears only in cutscenes, the "vapid" dialogue, and the poor graphics and controls of the Batmobile stages, he concluded that "the tame fighting and intricate challenges in The Adventures of Batman and Robin should please thoughtful action/adventure fans, but its beautiful graphics and supernatural sounds will impress anyone".
 Nintendo Power also criticised the game for not giving Robin a more active role (although the game was actually under development before the series was retitled between seasons).
-Next Generation reviewed the SNES version of the game, rating it three stars out of five, and stated that "Unfortunately, the game's diverse play is flawed by a slow-moving character that can make it difficult to pull off quick jumps or attacks.
-In addition, the wildly varying difficulty levels often leave the game way too easy or frustratingly hard."
+Next Generation reviewed the SNES version of the game, rating it three stars out of five.
+The magazine praised the game's diversity but noted that the slow-moving character can make it difficult to pull off quick jumps or attacks.
+In addition, the magazine said that the several levels with various difficulty make the game too easy or hard.

 A reviewer for Next Generation gave the Genesis version one out of five stars, citing its generic side-scrolling platform gameplay and failure to recreate the look of the TV show.
 Scary Larry of GamePro called the Genesis version "a standard side-scrolling platform game with great backgrounds from the show but mediocre action", citing tedious and overly difficult level design, unresponsive controls, poor character visuals, and repetitive music.
 The four reviewers of Electronic Gaming Monthly gave it a 6.875 out of 10, remarking that the graphics and sounds are excellent, but the action is simplistic, repetitive, and overly difficult due to the large numbers of enemies attacking all at once.